 Figure 4.
 Annual mosquito sampling timeline for a representative domain.
 Trapping occurs all year at the core site, with more traps during the warm part of the year when mosquitoes are most active.
-During the field season, both the core and relocatable
+Note: from 2013 to 2016, a 4C threshold was used to determine the implementation of bouts; in 2017 and later, a revised threshold of 10C was used based on observed captures during the first four years of sampling.

-Within a domain, the end of the regular sampling season will occur following three consecutive zerocatch sampling sessions at the core site (Figure 5).
+Within a domain, the end of the regular sampling season will occur following three consecutive zero-catch sampling sessions at the core site (Figure 5).
 A field season zero-catch at the core site (no mosquitoes caught in all 10 traps) will trigger off-season sampling at the core site the following week (the intervening week before the next field season session at the core site).
 Note that field season sampling still occurs at the relocatable site during this intervening week.
 If the off-season sample is a zero-catch and the following sampling week at the core site is also a zero-catch (3 consecutive weeks of zero-catches at the core site, consisting of 2 field season sessions and 1 off season session), all field season sampling at the core and relocatable sites will stop and weekly off-season sampling at the core site will continue until a positive mosquito catch triggers the resumption of field season sampling (e.g., in the spring of the following year).
-Zero-catches at relocatables have no effect on the off-season/fieldseason transition.
+Zero-catches at relocatables have no effect on the off-season/field-season transition.